zhijinl/nvflare-course/README.md

 In this notebook, we focus on how to develop a federated application with NVIDIA FLARE's APIs and tools.
 We introduce the high-level architecture of NVIDIA FLARE and basics APIs to develop federated Server, Client and Job.
-We illustrate with an example how easily it is to adapt traditional centralized code to a federated code using these APIs, and showcase how we can easily run a federated application locally in a simulated environment with FLARE Simulator.
+We illustrate with an example how easy it is to adapt traditional centralized code to a federated code using these APIs, and showcase how we can easily run a federated application locally in a simulated environment with FLARE Simulator.